 I don’t personally make the flowers, but I do customize each individual one to fit your wedding day vision.
-They are naturally a white or cream color, and they can stay that way if you prefer, or I can dye them any color or combination of colors that you would like.
-From there, I arrange them to fit your preferences.
+In their natural state, they are a white or cream color, and they can stay that way if you prefer.
+I can also dye them any color or combination of colors that you would like.
+From there, I arrange them to fit your wedding day preferences.

 What flowers do you have?